top of page

 I invite you to pray with me: O Father of mercies and God of all comfort, our only help in time of need: We humbly beseech thee to behold, visit, and relieve thy sick servants for whom our prayers are desired.
 Look upon them with the eyes of thy mercy (Gaby P, Vicky O, Nancy R, Tere G, Liz N, Stevie A, Socrates D, Sara's mom H, Margarita G, Fega G, Rosy Ch, Patricia L. Lina J. Manuel D. C, Yuya N. Mercedes L. ) Comfort them with a sense of thy goodness; preserve them from the temptations of the enemy; and give them patience under his affliction.
 In thy good time, restore them to health, and enable them to lead the residue of their life in thy fear, and to thy glory; and grant that finally they may dwell with thee in life everlasting; through Jesus Christ our Lord.
 Amen.

-You can add names of your family and friends whom are in need of pray
+You can also add names from family and friends who are in need of pray

 God the Father, we thank you for your answer to our prayers with

-The good news, with the recovery of health for some
+The good news is that with the recovery of health for some

 Strengthen them so that they may regain their faith in you